lidaling/restServerMock/README.md

 ## Configuration

-  The server's port and the server routes are configured in a JSON file:
+  The server's port and routes are configured in a JSON file:

   Example file:
   ```